VA Loans and Qualifications

 To be considered, you must have a credit score of 620 of higher and cannot have any late house payments for the the last year.
 If a buyer has a prior foreclosure or bankruptcy, they must wait an acceptable amount of time before they can be considered for VA loans.
-Here’s what a lender will look at when trying to get the mortgage approved:
+Here are the credit requirements a lender will look at when trying to get the VA mortgage approved:

 - No outstanding federal liens or judgments